 This was the main event of the day.

-Continued investigation from the previous session where it hung.
-The cause was two silly mistakes:
+– Continued investigation from the previous session.
+The cause was two foolish mistakes:

 1. Incorrect URL: api.169pi.ai → Correct: api.169pi.com

-Discovered this by reading the official SDK source code.
-Cloud Run logs showed `NameResolutionError: Failed to resolve ‘api.169pi.ai’`, indicating a DNS resolution failure.
+– Realized this upon reading the official SDK source code.
+Cloud Run logs showed NameResolutionError: Failed to resolve ‘api.169pi.ai’, indicating a DNS resolution failure.

-Modified pi169_client.py in two repositories (Inspire-Backend + x-growth-automation) and updated Cloud Run environment variables.
+– Modified pi169_client.py in the two repositories (Inspire-Backend + x-growth-automation) and updated Cloud Run environment variables.
 Verified connectivity with curl and completed deployment.

-Now that 169Pi is working, planned 5 additional use cases:
+– With 169Pi now functional, planned 5 additional use cases:

 2. Post Quality Check